API Documentation Generation

 Add a markdown inline link were the link title is the name of the type you want to link.

-/// this will generate a link to [Foo.Bar] documentation
+/// This will generate a link to [Foo.Bar] documentation

 -